MADE-Apps/legerity-uno/README.md

 ## Documentation 📃

-If you want to deep dive into the Legerity for Uno library with details on how to use the features, you can browse the [documentation](https://made-apps.github.io/legerity-uno/) for help getting up and running!
+If you want to deep dive into the Legerity for Uno Platform library with details on how to use the features, you can browse the [documentation](https://made-apps.github.io/legerity-uno/) for help getting up and running!

 ## Contributing 🚀

 Looking to help build Legerity for Uno Platform?
 Take a look through our [contribution guidelines](CONTRIBUTING.md).
 We actively encourage you to jump in and help with any issues!

-## Building Legerity for Uno 🛠
+## Building Legerity for Uno Platform 🛠

-Legerity for Uno is built using .NET Standard, taking advantage of the new SDK-style projects.
+Legerity for Uno Platform is built using .NET Standard, taking advantage of the new SDK-style projects.

 You can build the solution using Visual Studio with the following workloads installed: